 “To its credit, the Fed’s research efforts on inequity have moved the profession and helped put these things in the forefront,” Wachtel said in an interview with The Brookings Institution.

 Bartscher, Alina K., Moritz Kuhn, Moritz Schularick, and Paul Wachtel.
 2022.
-“Monetary policy and racial inequality.”
-BPEA Conference Draft, Spring.
+“Monetary Policy and Racial Inequality.”
+Brookings Papers on Economic Activity, Spring.
+1-47.

 This research was supported by the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy – EXC 2126/1 – 39083886.
 Alina Kristin Bartscher is an employee of Danmarks Nationalbank.
 Other than the aforementioned, the authors did not receive financial support from any firm or person for this article or from any firm or person with a financial or political interest in this article.
 They are currently not an officer, director, or board member of any organization with an interest in this article.